Andrea-Augello/Binary-calculator/README.md

 The `/` FORTH operation has several issues: there is no check in place to prevent division by zero, and divisions with negative numbers return 0.
 To overcome the latter of these issues, the absolute value of the operands replaces the given values for the division, and the sign of the result is then adjusted accordingly.
 Before any computation, there's an additional check to avoid division by zero, in case the divisor is zero, the `DIVISION` function will leave on the stack the highest positive integer 32 bits can represent.

+The `COMPUTE_RESULT` function puts on the stack the last two values, the execution token of the selected operation, and executes it, leaving on the stack the result.
+After that, it checks whether an overflow has happened and works out the sign of the result.

+Figuring out the sign of the 8-bit number is not necessarily straightforward, even in seemingly simple cases:

 [...] bit twiddling[@BitTwiddling] [...]